 Community Service refers to service that a person performs for the benefit of his or her local community.
 Voluntary work is intended to help people in a certain area.
 It is also a part of the educational process.
 Community service can help enhance the quality of life within our school and community.
 Completing community service can help people step outside of their comfort zones and build relationships that might not have normally developed.
-Drew students should plan and reflect on community service in order to sustain the highest quality of service learning.
-To that end, the program strives to instill an awareness of the multiple needs of the community, a sense of moral obligation to help those less fortunate and the desire to make our community a better place in which to live.
+As a Drew student, you should plan and reflect on your community service in order to sustain the highest quality of service learning.
+To that end, the program strives to instill in you an awareness of the multiple needs of the community, a sense of moral obligation to help those less fortunate and the desire to make your community a better place in which to live.